What is PETRONODE?

 The second, and perhaps even sadder fact, is that the proprietary software often does things that you do not want or don't understand fully.
 If you keep asking yourself: 'how the hell this was computed?' you are probably on the right track.
 An artist does not need to understand how the particular edge-enhancing filter works.
 It produces desired, aesthetically pleasing results, and it is all what is needed.
 In the engineering, we can't afford the luxury of such black boxes.
 That oil reserves computation can be aesthetically pleasing (more often nowadays, it is not!)
 But, it does not matter.
 It must be scientifically correct and explainable.
 In the engineering, if you can't provide the exact method, the answer does not exist.
 “I click this button after that one, and this number popped up in here.
 Must be right.”
 Right?

-And the final, and the sadder fact yet, is that you, my dear friend, have been reduced to a mere data technician.
+And the final, and the sadder fact yet, is that you, as a user, have been reduced to a mere data technician.
 A computer operator.
 A button-clicker.
 If you need, let say, 1222 clicks to process one well, two wells will take exactly 2444 clicks.
 And twenty wells?
 24440 clicks, give or take a little.
 Out of these twenty-four thousand clicks, only about two hundred require your education and experience in Geoscience.
 The rest is... secretarial duties.
 Import.
 Export.
 Print.
 Screenshot.
 More screenshots!
 More screenshots!!!
 And another print.

 Is there a way out of this black-box loop?
 Absolutely.
 As the matter of fact, many commercial formation evaluation products offer some sort of programming language within: from the 'classic' FORTRAN-IV to Python.
 In Schlumberger Techlog, for example, every single thing used to be done with Python.
 Well, before the version 2013 came out, in which the well headers can't be accessed from Python any more!
 One problem in the commercial software, the scripting modules are often bolted on the side, as an afterthought.
 They get an obscure documentation, if any.
 And often, they require a separate license.
 People pay money for it, why not charge them?
 As the result, your manager may be reluctant to purchase it, huh!